mcx360/HyprTracker/README.md

 # HyprTracker

-HyprTracker is a **free and open-source Android application** for recording, managing, and analyzing blood pressure readings.
-Designed with a clean **Material Design 3** interface and built entirely in **Kotlin**, the app provides a simple way to track cardiovascular health while keeping medication and historical data organized in one place.
+HyprTracker is a free and open-source Android application for recording, managing, and analyzing blood pressure readings.
+Designed with a clean Material Design 3 interface and built entirely in Kotlin, the app provides a simple way to track cardiovascular health while keeping medication and historical data organized in one place with no distracting add and everything is kept offline.

-Whether you need to monitor daily readings, review long-term trends, or manage medications alongside your health data, HyprTracker aims to provide an intuitive and privacy-focused experience.
+Whether you need to track blood pressure daily, interpret you data with the insights tab, record your medicines, hyrptracker offers an intuitive and privacy-focused experience.

 ## Key Features